Plant DetailShow Menu

 Description

 These plants grow best in full sun or bright direct light and appreciate some afternoon shade in hot weather.
 Grow them in a well-drained cactus mix with added grit or coarse sand to encourage adequate drainage.
 They are tough plants and can tolerate a variety of conditions.
 These plants thrive in temperatures between 70 and 80 degrees Fahrenheit.
 During the winter, these plants go dormant and then prefer temperatures between 45 to 55 degrees Fahrenheit.
 This will encourage flowering in the spring.
-They are cold intolerant and should be brought indoors during the winter months.
+They are cold-intolerant and should be brought indoors during the winter months.
 Allow the soil to completely dry out between waterings, but during its dormant period suspend all watering.
 Repotting may be required every 2 to 3 years.
-Seeds and dividing offsets or pups is the easiest way to propagate these plants.
+Seeds and dividing offsets or pups are the easiest way to propagate these plants.

 Mammillarias are small and may be globose or short cylinder-like stems.
 They may occur solitary or form clumps.
 Some species form mounds of stems that measure over 3 feet in diameter.
 The stems vary in size depending on the species and can measure 0.4 to 16 inches tall and 0.4 to 8 inches wide.
-Each species has tubercles with aeroles and spines.
+Each species has tubercles with areoles and spines.
 The spines may be straight or hooked.
 Some species are woolly and hairy.
-The flowers are funnel-shaped, range in colors of white, green, yellow, pink, or red and usually have a dark colored mid-stripe.
+The flowers are funnel-shaped, range in colors of white, green, yellow, pink, or red and usually have a dark-colored mid-stripe.
 The flowers often form a ring or halo around the top of the plant.
-Blooms occur in the second year of the plants growth, and the season of flowering is dependent on the species.
+Blooms occur in the second year of growth, and the season of flowering is dependent on the species.
 The fruits are usually red and club-shaped, while others may be white, yellow, green, or magenta.
 Some species produce edible fruits while others have a very unpleasant taste.

 Mammillarias are non-toxic to humans and pets, low maintenance, and easy to grow; however, the spines are sharp and may cause injury.
-Unfortunately, some of these plants are endangered due to their popularity from over collection or poaching.
+Unfortunately, some of these plants are endangered due to their popularity from over-collection or poaching.

 There are many species to choose from that have a variety of shapes, sizes, and flower colors.
 Consider one or more of the species as a houseplant or a container plant due to their compact size and slow growth rate.
 In warmer climates, they can be planted in a rock garden, border, or succulent bed.